- Introduction: The Problem with Scripture Citation Searching

 So now that we know the problems, let’s look at how to work around them in each database.

-Pros: Interprets Scripture ranges on the database records (in theory).
+Pros: Interprets Scripture ranges on the database records.

-Cons: Only works on individual chapters or verses; it does not allow the user to enter a range to search on (although a work-around for small ranges is possible).
-Seems buggy—certain ranges are not interpreted correctly, which leads to the search results being incomplete.
+Cons: Only works on individual chapters or verses; it does not allow the user to enter a verse range (although a work-around for small ranges is possible).

 - At the top of the search screen, click on the link in the toolbar labeled “Scriptures”.